Alfresco/alfresco-build-tools/README.md

 ### jx-updatebot-pr

-Create a Pull Request on each downstream repository: https://github.com/jenkins-x-plugins/jx-updatebot
+Create a Pull Request on each downstream repository using https://github.com/jenkins-x-plugins/jx-updatebot.

 Given `.jx/updatebot.yaml` spec in the `alfresco-modeling-service` project: